 He was selected for the South Africa-Washington International Programme (SAWIP) in 2011, spending time in Washington DC where he interned at the World Bank.
 SAWIP is an initiative of the Washington-Ireland Programme for Service and Leadership (WIP) and aims to inspire, develop and support a new generation of ethical South African servant leaders.

-“I believe that Stellenbosch has a very bright future.
-The university is dealing with the challenges of adapting to 21st century South Africa (and the modern world) admirably, and I have no doubt is well on the way to being recognised as one of the top higher education institutions in the world,” he says.
+“I believe that Stellenbosch University has a very bright future.
+The University is dealing with the challenges of adapting to 21st century South Africa (and the modern world) admirably, and I have no doubt it is well on the way to being recognised as one of the top higher education institutions in the world,” he says.

 Matthew tries to handle difficult situations with courage and calmness and evaluate the situation for what it really is and not what he thinks or fears it is.
 He has wonderful mentors and advisors he turns to for advice, guidance, opinions and thoughts and is grateful for Prof Stan du Plessis who inspired him as a student.